cBridges851/learning-f-sharp/LearningLog.md

 The generics, exception handling, and structs sections of the tutorial have been completed.
 Same ideas as C#, different syntax.

 I am currently 1:19:15 into the video.

+## 13th April
+The class section of the tutorial has been completed, meaning the whole tutorial has been completed!
+I am now having a look at the video which intrigues me...